ngoctd314/learning/database/mysql/efficient MySQL Performance/notes.md

 There are metadata locks managed by the server that control access to schemas, tables, stored programs, and more.
 Whereas table locks and row locks control access to table data, metadata locks control access to table structures (columns, indexes, and so on) to prevent changes while queries are accessing the tables.
 Every query acquires a metadata lock on every table that it accesses.
 Metadata locks are released at the end of the transaction, not the query.

 By constrast, lock time from the slow query log includes all lock waits: metadata, table, and row.
 Lock time from either source does not indicate which type of lock wait.
-From the Performace Schema, it's certainly metadata lock wait; and from the slow query log, it's probably row lock wait, but metadata lock wait is possibility too.
+From the Performance Schema, it's certainly metadata lock wait; and from the slow query log, it's probably row lock wait, but metadata lock wait is possibility too.

 Locks are primarily used for writes (INSERT, UPDATE, DELETE, REPLACE) because rows must be locked before the can be written.
 Response time for writes depends, in part, on lock time.
 The amount of time needed to accquire row locks depends on concurrency: how many queries are accessing the same (or nearby) rows at the same time.